 I placed 3rd and won the Alumni Choice Award (through online vote) in the Johns Hopkins 3 Minute Thesis Competition!
-You can check out my talk in the recorded Facebook livestream.
+You can check out my talk here.

 I am a 4th year PhD candidate in the Department of Biostatistics at the Johns Hopkins Bloomberg School of Public Health working with Dr. Elizabeth Stuart.
 My dissertation research focuses on statistical methods for assessing and improving upon the generalizability of randomized trials.
 My applied public health interests include Autism Spectrum Disorders, mental health, and LGBT health.

 I am also a former Data Science for Social Good Fellow, where I worked on building a predictive model for an individual’s risk of developing Type 2 Diabetes.

 My CV can be found here.